Elena Botts v. Johns Hopkins University

 The deadline for the first group of Additional Students to opt out of the Settlement was November 13, 2023.
 The deadline for Class Members to opt out of the Settlement during phase one was on March 18, 2023.
 If you were a Class Member in phase one or the first group of Additional Students and did not postmark your exclusion request by the established deadlines, you were included in the settlement.

 • No. Unless you excluded yourself, you gave up any rights to sue the Defendant for claims brought in this case or which could have been brought in this case.
 If you have a pending lawsuit, speak to your lawyer in that case immediately to see if the Settlement will affect your other case.
-The exclusion deadline for the Second Group of Additional Students is July 1, 2024.
+The exclusion deadline for the Second Group of Additional Students was July 1, 2024.
 The exclusion deadline has passed for both the initial class and the Additional Students.

 • No. If you excluded yourself, you will not receive any payment from the Settlement Fund.